P1ncushionGh0sty/CometDrg0n/README.md

 > People who actively and publicly hate on my interests/fandoms.
 (ESPECIALLY HH/HB)
 > Proshipper weirdos, pedos/zoophiles, ect.
 > Homophobe/transphobe/racist/zionist/antisemitic, etc.
-> I block/hide all Dandy's World and MCYT/DSMP fans.
-Roblox specific skins are on thin ice, y'all keep taking over the Pokémon area.
+> I block/hide all Dandy's World/Forsaken/Roblox skins and MCYT/DSMP fans.*
 > Minors/anyone under 18 years old.

 If you're not listed above feel free to interact and talk to me. :]

+(** Roblox keeps taking over the Pokémon area and it is incredibly annoying.
+There is plenty of open space elsewhere, go there instead.)
 ```
 <!---
 CometDrg0n/CometDrg0n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.